 VISITING DOHÁNY STREET SYNAGOGUE

 Dohány street Synagogue mainly serves as a house of worship but it also hosts cultural events and welcomes visitors to explore the temple where many Jewish people express their faith.
 During a guided group tour, visitors can discover the Synagogue, the Heroes’ Temple and the Raul Wallenberg Memorial Park.
 During your visit you will learn more about Jewish culture, customs and history, how Budapest Jewry lived in the city and how they went through brutal repression.
-Memorial plaques, tombs and monuments commemorates how brave Jewish soldiers and civilians died heroes’ death. have entry to the Hungarian Jewish Museum presenting the Jewish community by showcasing historical objects, relics, documentations and paintings. and also aims to pay our attention to the importance to remember.
+Memorial plaques, tombs and monuments commemorates how brave Jewish soldiers and civilians died heroes’ death.
+The Hungarian Jewish Museum presents the Jewish community by showcasing historical objects, relics, documentations and paintings, moreover the exhibitoin pays our attention to the importance to remember.

-The Dohány street Synagogue is located in the 5th district, in the city centre of Budapest, and can be easily accessible with tram line 2 or by walking from Deák Square.
+The Dohány street Synagogue is located in the 7th district, and can be easily accessible with tram line 47, 49, metro, or by walking from Deák Square.
 The building is practically open every day for visitors, and admission tickets can be purchased on spot.
 Taking pictures is allowed in all parts of the building.
 It is important to keep in mind that the synagogue and the cemetery are holy places.
 We recommend to read the house rules on the official website before entering the building.

 Address: 1074 Budapest, Dohány street 2.